The-Knights-of-Ni/PowerPlay/README.md

 ## Branches

 Create branches for individual components in the code.
 Do not commit directly to master.
 Do not commit branch merges on your own.
-Contact @rlin232 or @moogloof for any urgent merge requests.
+Contact @rlin232, @moogloof, or @albonec for any urgent merge requests.
 # Docs
 * A notion documentation page exists.
 * There is javadoc for most things.